There are endless possibilities to learn and grow – discover your career path at Alberta Health Services.

 What are the salary and benefits?

-The pay scale for polysomnographic technologists ranges from $37.65 per hour to $50.55 per hour for more experienced polysomnographic technologists.
+The pay scale for polysomnographic technologists ranges from $37.65 to $50.55 per hour for more experienced polysomnographic technologists.
 In addition, hourly premiums may apply for having education and training beyond the minimum requirements and for work done during evenings, nights, weekends, and on holidays.

 Polysomnographic technologists also get vacation time and pay and a comprehensive Employee and Family Assistance Program provided by Alberta Health Services.
 Depending on the number of hours and type of position, other benefits can include paid sick time, supplementary health and dental coverage, vision care, insurances (life, accidental death and dismemberment and short- and long-term disability) and a flexible spending account.